This guide will highlight the Best To-Do List Apps for personal task management in 2023.

 - Free – all the core functionalities of the tool.

-- Premium – at $27.99 annual plan, customized themes, calendar view, historical statistics, and more.
+- Premium – at $27.99 annual plan, customized themes, calendar view, historic statistics, and more.

 9. Google Keep

 Google Keep is primarily used for making quick lists that can be accessed from any device.
-Essentially, it is a simple note-taking platform, where you can write all the important to-dos, save pictures and voice notes, and tick off the tasks after they’re done.
-The application is basically connected to Google Drive which makes syncing with multiple devices easy.
+Essentially, it is a simple note-taking platform where you can write all the important to-dos, save pictures and voice notes, and tick off the tasks after they’re done.
+The application is connected to Google Drive, making syncing with multiple devices easy.

 - Quick and easy addition of tasks.

 - Reminders with each task to never miss any details.